 The primary objective of the workshop was to enhance the awareness, capacity and capability of the members of PERSGA in contingency planning and the response to Oil and hazardous and noxious substances (HNS) incidents with a view to enable the participants to gain knowledge on dispersants and their application, with a view to enhancing PERSGA member States capability to prepare and/or update their national policies for dispersants use.

 It also aimed to raise participants’ awareness of the unique issues, considerations and challenges that must be taken into consideration in preparing for and responding to pollution incidents involving oil and HNS.

-During this workshop, participants were able to acquire the knowledge on the advantages of dispersants, their possible effects on the environment and therefore the need to define a national policy defining a clear procedure for their approval and the use of the concept of the Net Environmental Benefit Analysis to weigh out the environmental tradeoffs.
-It is an approach to identify some possible environmental and socio-economic impacts (of the spill and of response options) and to compare the benefits of each response options to assist choosing the most suited one.
-The participants learned about ways to apply dispersants and the need to manage the decision making, mobilization and deployment of associated resources through a clearly identified National organization taking charge of Command & Control of the Response.
+During this workshop, participants were able to acquire knowledge on the advantages of dispersants, their possible effects on the environment, and therefore the need to define a national policy defining a clear procedure for their approval and the use of the concept of the Net Environmental Benefit Analysis to weigh out the environmental tradeoffs.
+It is an approach to identify some possible environmental and socio-economic impacts (of the spill and of response options) and to compare the benefits of each response option to assist in choosing the most suited one.
+The participants learned about ways to apply dispersants and the need to manage the decision making, mobilization, and deployment of associated resources through a clearly identified National organization taking charge of Command & Control of the Response.